 We got to test the Gold option, but the laptop is also available in a more subtle Silver.
 I’ve added a picture of the Swift next to my XPS 13 to see how the Gold and Silver shades compare.
 There are also some black elements: the hinge, the large frame around the webcam and the rubberized strip around the display, which I personally find rather ugly, but that’s entirely subjective.

 Overall, I feel this laptop looks a lot like a Macbook Air, with a similarly wedged shape and black hinge, but it costs a lot less and doesn’t trail it by much in terms of build quality.

-The Swift is at the same time fairly light and compact, albeit not as compact as some other 14-inchers out there, like the Asus Zenbook UX410.
+The Swift is at the same time fairly light and compact, albeit not as compact as some other 14-inchers out there, like the Asus Zenbook UX410 or UX430 lines.
 It weighs around 3.35 lbs and is .7″ thick, which combined with the matte finishing that doesn’t show smudges or scratches easily, make it a versatile road warrior.

 This is also an ergonomic device.
 It gets blunt edges and round corners, perfect for grabbing and using it, but I did notice some sharp edges on the bottom, where the underbelly attaches to the inner-frame.
 The interior is also smooth and roomy, with a spacious palm-rest and a fingerprint-reader, useful for quickly logging into Windows.

 The hinge seems to be well made and keeps the display well in place as set up, but at the same time allows to lift up the screen with a single hand and goes flat to 180 degrees on back.
 This particular aspect is a major selling point for those of us who use their computers on the lap or leaned on thighs while lying on the sofa or in bed.